 Essential gear you need to stay safe in avalanche terrain

 No one wants to be caught in an avalanche.
 The best backcountry skiing is often in avalanche terrain so anyone who ventures into the backcountry should be prepared for the worst.
+For any backcountry skier, it’s essential to have the proper avalanche safety gear and learn how to use it.

-This article covers some of the basic avalanche safety gear you’ll need, including essential gear, backpacks and snow science tools.
+This article covers some of the basic avalanche safety gear you’ll need, including essential gear, backpacks, and snow science tools.

 The best avalanche safety gear is only as good as your knowledge and skills in using them, so understand your gear, your surroundings and be prepared!